 The male is territorial and shoos away other butterflies from its territory.

 The adult Spanish Gatekeeper Butterfly feeds on honeydew.
 It has a long proboscis to suck up nectar from flowers and honeydew.

 The female lays eggs on grass.
 She lays about 500 eggs, which take 3-8 days to hatch.
 The eggs hatch into green caterpillars, which eat grass or plants.
 The caterpillars make a chrysalis, or pupa (like a cocoon), and the adult butterfly emerges after 8-15 days.
 This is called metamorphosis.

-The adult The Spanish Gatekeeper Butterfly lives for 2-5 weeks.
+The Spanish Gatekeeper Butterfly lives for 2-5 weeks.

-Location of photograph: Paris, France
+Location of photographs: south of France